miftaha/wireframing/README.md

    **Example:** A wireframe might include a "Sign Up" button or a contact form in a specific section to encourage user interaction.

    **Contribution:** Defines how the user interacts with the product, ensuring smooth and intuitive functionality.
+## Types of Wireframes

+### 1. Low-Fidelity Wireframes
+   **Definition:** Simplified, rough sketches of a design, often created using pen and paper or basic digital tools.
+   **Characteristics:**
+   - Focus on layout and functionality
+   - Lacks colors, detailed graphics, or typography
+   - Used for brainstorming and initial concept validation

+   **When to Use:**
+   Low-fidelity wireframes are ideal during the early stages of the design process when exploring different layouts and concepts.

+---
+### 2. High-Fidelity Wireframes
+   **Definition:** Detailed and polished representations of a design, often created using advanced design tools like Figma, Sketch, or Adobe XD.
+   **Characteristics:**
+   - Includes colors, typography, and images
+   - Reflects the final design and user interface
+   - Often interactive, simulating user behavior

+   **When to Use:**
+   High-fidelity wireframes are used in the later stages of the design process to present a realistic view of the product and test usability with stakeholders or users.

+### High-Fidelity Wireframe of Airbnb Clone
+This project showcases a high-fidelity wireframe for an Airbnb clone, offering an in-depth and interactive visualization of the user interface.
+It features realistic content, images, and interactive components that closely align with the final design.
+**Key Features:**
+- A lifelike layout and content that replicate the Airbnb user experience.
+- Comprehensive navigation elements illustrating user interactions within the application.
+- Visual design components that capture the branding and aesthetics of the intended product.